 Riley-Purgatory-Bluff Creek Watershed District

-Data Practices Advisory / Tennessen Warning
+Appendix [4.2.1] - Data Practices Advisory / Tennessen Warning

 Some or all of the information you are being asked to provide on the attached form is classified by state law as either private or confidential data.
 Private data is information that generally cannot be given to the public, but can be given to the subject of the data.
 Confidential data is information that generally cannot be given to either the public or the subject of the data.